dagostix/glowing-waffle/index.md

     var1 = as.factor(var1),
     var2 = as.factor(var2))
 ```
+Many different function with read.*type of file*() can be used.
+However, what I find most useful, when no mutation is necessary, is to simply go to the folder in the 'file' section in Rstudio, right click and import the data.

 ## 3. Data Analysis
 Basic regression with a linear model and two variables.
 The * sign does both the interaction (:) and addition (+).